davidzornek/Issue_Detection/README.md

 The remaining scripts belong to a Shiny app that allows users to understand how various affect the methodology's ability to flag changes as issues.
 It also provides important insights that will drive selection of an appropriate statistical significance to meet a client's needs.

-A live version with viewable source code can be viewed at https://david-zornek.shinyapps.io/Issue_Detection/
+A live version of the app with viewable source code for all scripts can be viewed at https://david-zornek.shinyapps.io/Issue_Detection/